awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.SSRS.md

   Make sure to use the databases that are created when the `SSRS` option is added to the RDS DB instance\.
 For more information, see [Report server databases](#SSRS.DBs)\.
 + You can't configure SSRS to listen on the default SSL port \(443\)\.
 The allowed values are 1150–49511, except 1234, 1434, 3260, 3343, 3389, and 47001\.
-+ Subscriptions through email or a Microsoft Windows file share aren't supported\.
++ Subscriptions through a Microsoft Windows file share aren't supported\.
 + Using Reporting Services Configuration Manager isn't supported\.
 + Creating and modifying roles isn't supported\.
 + Modifying report server properties isn't supported\.
 + System administrator and system user roles aren't granted\.
 + You can't edit system\-level role assignments through the web portal\.

-## Enabling SSRS<a name="SSRS.Enabling"></a>
+## Turning on SSRS<a name="SSRS.Enabling"></a>

-Use the following process to enable SSRS on your DB instance:
+Use the following process to turn on SSRS for your DB instance:

 1. Create a new option group, or choose an existing option group\.